 We also met Margaret again, when we visited with them in Palo Alto.
 Ted had taken us on a very nice tour of the area south of San Francisco, before we went to their house.
 We got to know Margaret again and also their cute little curly-haired dog.

 We did the traditional visits that we ourselves never get tired of.
-Here the three of them are in Vieux Lyon at la Tour rose.
+Here they are with John in Vieux Lyon at la Tour rose.
 We also went to le Beaujolais, even though it was only late April and there was nothing much to see.
 We tasted some wine though, Saint Amour, Juliénas, I remember.
-Lunch as not in our traditional delightful restaurant, where we like to eat outdoors among the beautiful trees.
-We had lunch in a restaurant that John remembered that is installed in an old station house.
-A big clock looks like an old station, and there were probably more souvenirs from times past.
+Lunch was not in our traditional delightful restaurant, where we like to eat outdoors among the beautiful trees.
+That is where we had lunch with John’s parents I remember and also with our German friends Fritz and Renate.
+Delightful eating out under the huge trees in warm weather.
+Howeve, this was April and we had lunch in a restaurant that John remembered, which is installed in an old station house.
+A big clock looks like an old station clock and that is of course what it is.
 And of course we went to the Roman amphitheaters on the hill la Fourvière.

 Since Mossy and Sandy knew le Beujolais from their previous visit — in the summer of 1988 — we stayed inside Lyon.
 They had also been to Pérouge with Maggie in 1988, so it was more of a visit to us than to Lyon and the Lyonnais region.
-That time they even came with us to Brand, traveling through Switzerland in a far more touristy way than we did when we traveled to Brand just about every summer.
+That was the time they even came with us to Brand, traveling through Switzerland in a far more touristy way than we did when we traveled on our own to Brand just about every summer.

 We have now had a pretty long row of wonderful pets since John’s first French cat, Mélisande, started the line in John’s little apartment in la rue des Saints-Pères in le 6e arrondissement.
 There are oodles of photos to remind us of how adorable they were.

-Our wonderful Puppy died at the age of 13 during the summer of 1986 after our first summer in Genas.
+Our wonderful Puppy lived for thirteen years, an dhe left us very unexpectedly during the summer of 1986 after our first summer in Genas.
 Sad but normal for a big dog.
-He is very present in my two chapters on La Fontaine (Chapter 27 – La Fontaine – our little old ‘fermette’).
+He is very present in my two chapters on La Fontaine (Chapter 26 – La Fontaine – our ‘fermette’).

 He was far from unhappy in Paris, and I usually found green places where he could run a bit, but of course La Fontaine was a paradise for him.
 Puppy and Mélisande were our two pets during those years.